nerves-project/shoehorn/README.md

 # config/config.exs

 config :shoehorn,
-  app: :my_app,
   init: [:nerves_runtime]
 ```

 ## Application Failures

 The Erlang VM will respond to application failures differently, depending on the
-_permanence type_ specified when the application started.
-There are three
+_mode_ specified when the application started.
+The modes are:
-permanence types:

 * `:permanent` - if the application terminates, all other applications and the
   entire node are also terminated.